GitGuild/TeleMinx/finances.md

 ![Projection](http://i.imgur.com/yICUqQ8.jpg)

+## Dividends

+Depending on the underlying contracts, dividends will be disbursed ranging from a quarterly to yearly basis, totalling 12%/year.

+There is to be an 18 month post-ICO window of operation prior to the first dividend disbursement.

+Dividend declarations will include an ex-dividend date.

 ## ICO

 Operational funding for TeleMinx will come from a one month Initial Coin Offering (ICO).
 During this period, people will be able to commit funds into escrow.
 If the target of 20,000,000 CCUSD is raised by the end of the ICO, then the contract will execute and the funds will be released to the Administrator to begin operations.
 If the target is not reached, the funds will be released from escrow back into the possession of the original owners.